How does methane escape from water?

 Machine Learning in Medical Field

-Parlons Bentata and Rueda Vallejo, 2021, The case for methane and other GHG emissions capture at hydropower dams
+Learn about the case for methane and other GHG emissions capture at hydropower dams – Parlons Bentata and Rueda Vallejo, 2021.

 Our Technology Stack

-Harrison et al., 2021, Year-2020 Global Distribution and Pathways of Reservoir Methane and Carbon Dioxide Emissions According to the Greenhouse Gas From Reservoirs (G-res) Model
+Reservoir Methane and Carbon Dioxide Emissions According to the Greenhouse Gas From Reservoirs (G-res) Model, Harrison 2021.

 Machine Learning in Medical Field